TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/php/index.md

 {% endraw %}

-Bubble Sort in Php was written by:
+[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Php](https://sampleprograms.io/languages/php) was written by:

+- Jeremy Grifski
 - Shahab Rahnama
 - Parker Johansen

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
 The solution was first committed on Oct 04 2019 17:02:06.
 As a result, documentation below may be outdated.